-Justin Timberlake Hopes to Win an Oscar to Share with His Son: ‘It Really Fueled My Process’
+Oscars 2017: Justin Timberlake Hopes to Win for Son Silas

 If Justin Timberlake wins an Oscar tonight, we know who he’ll be dedicating it to: his son.

-Speaking to Robin Roberts during ABC’s official Academy Award pre-show on Sunday, the singer opened up about the meaning behind “Can’t Stop The Feeling,” the Trolls soundtrack that earned him a nomination for best original song.
+Speaking to Robin Roberts during ABC’s official Academy Award pre-show on Sunday, the singer opened up about the meaning behind “Can’t Stop the Feeling!,” the Trolls soundtrack that earned him a nomination for Best Original Song.

-“You know, we had our son probably six months before and we were still in that new parent fog and this job came up,” said Timberlake, who welcomed his first child, son Silas Randall Timberlake, with wife Jessica Biel in April 2015.
+“You know, we had our son probably six months before.
+We were still in that new parent fog and this job came up,” said Timberlake, who welcomed his first child, son Silas Randall, with wife Jessica Biel in April 2015.
 “And it just seemed like such a great opportunity — it felt serendipitous in a way.”

 - Watch the PEOPLE & EW Red Carpet Live Oscars pre-show on Feb.
 26 at 5 p.m.
 ET/2 p.m.
 PT on the People/Entertainment Weekly Network (PEN).
 Go to PEOPLE.com/PEN, or download the app on your favorite device.
 Then watch our Red Carpet Fashion Wrap-Up after the Oscars!